NJUPT-JunYin/NC--SVB/README.md

 >Developed in Java based on the Android Studio platform, Windows 10.

 ### System operating environment：
->The simulation program runs on Android emulators or Android device.
+>The simulation program runs on Android emulators.
 For optimal performance, the Android version should be Android 6.0 or higher.

 ### System operation instructions：

-#### Running the Simulation Program on the PC:
+#### Running the Simulation Program on a PC:
 >Setting up the Emulator:
 >* In Android Studio on your PC, set up a suitable Android emulator (virtual device) that meets the required specifications (Android 6.0 or higher).
 This emulator will serve as the environment for running the simulation program.